Introduction to tissue engineering

 Bone marrow-derived mesenchymal stem cells (BM-MSCs):

-These cells have a potential to differentiate into various target cells, which are capable of producing bone, cartilage, adipose, muscle, and periodontal tissues etc. 14-17.
+These cells have a potential to differentiate into various target cells, which are capable of producing bone, cartilage, adipose tissue, muscle, and periodontal tissues etc. 14-17.
 Recently, it has been demonstrated by in vitro studies that these cells are capable of inducing periodontal regeneration 16, 18.
 In another experiment, BM-MSCs were used in combination with platelet-rich plasma (PRP).
 The results of the study demonstrated that this combination was capable of inducing periodontal regeneration 19.

 Adipose-derived stem cells (ADSCs):